 Memory

-Memory lets the agent store and retrieve facts across steps — or across runs.
+Memory lets the agent recall results from earlier steps or from previous runs.

 The problem it solves